 - Snap-to-grid layouts can be cumbersome to use so you'll have a learning curve;

 - Limited options for customisation

-If you aren’t exactly clued in with regard to building a website, Wix takes out the bulk of the guesswork for you, enabling you to focus on doing the good work and getting people on the ground up and running.
+If you aren’t exactly clued in with regard to building a website, Wix takes out the bulk of the guesswork for you.
+As a result, you can focus on doing the good work and getting people on the ground up and running.

 Wix employs a two-pronged approach as a website builder for charities.
 On one hand, you can create a free charity website site using their intuitive AI-design module (Wix Automated Design Intelligence or Wix ADI.)
 On the other, you can create one using the platform's standard drag and drop builder which is easy enough to learn and use.
 Regardless of how you go about creating your site, you can have it up and running in mere minutes.

-Keep in mind that this particular platform is highly versatile as illustrated by several charity website examples.
-You'll have an extensive range of options one has for creating and deploying content.
+Moreover, keep in mind that this particular platform is highly versatile as illustrated by several charity website examples.
+Even better, you'll have an extensive range of options one has for creating and deploying content.
 It is an excellent way for creating a site that will encourage visitors to do their part in helping others out.